 However during the 2010/11 season the club acquired new property at Aghadoe, 3 km north of the town and with planning approved, work commenced during 2012.
 This was only the beginning of another successful year for the club who finished in the top half of Division 2 in their first season, and then went on to win their first major provincial trophy by beating Newport in the Final of the Munster Junior Plate.

-Now, Killarney RFC boasts a fantastic new home at Caher, Aghadoe.
+Today, Killarney RFC boasts a fantastic new home at Caher, Aghadoe.
 There is a full size training pitch, a juvenile pitch and a playing pitch as well as a full Trim Trail, which was awarded to KRFC by Coca Cola to help promote the fitness and wellbeing of all.
-This Trim Trail is to be found alond the 1.8km perimeter of the site and is open to one and all to use.
-Plans are in place to develop a state of the art clubhouse as well as all weather training pitches.
-For now, Killarney RFC has a place to call it’s own and a home base for all squads from Minis to Senior.
+This Trim Trail is to be found along the 1.8km perimeter of the site and is open to one and all to use.
+Plans are in place to develop a state of the art clubhouse.
+Now, Killarney RFC has a place to call it’s own and a home base for all squads from Minis to Senior, and for boys and girls teams of all ages.